 Palmar is the only beachfront hostel in the Bocas del Toro archipelago.
-Cruise across the bay from the main island on our free boat shuttle, which leaves three times a day from town, and arrive on Isl...
+Cruise across the bay from the main island with a water taxi and arrive on Isla Bastimentos, home of the Bastimentos National Ma...
 More...

 At Selina Red Frog you will receive a unique experience!...
 More...

 Hostal Mamallena Bocas is your home away from home!...
 More...

 Our Hostel is part of a little chain of awesome Spanish Schools in Costa Rica & Panama.
 With multiple hammock lounges, strong WIFI, world renowned coffee, soft music and large communal tables, an...
 More...